 One of Netflix’ major selling points is that it’s so easy to use.
 You can watch it on your Smart TV, or via a streamer.
 You can also watch it with an app on your phone or tablet.
 And of course – on your PC.

 However, watching American Netflix while you’re in the UK is a bit more complicated.
-You’ll need:
+To get it, you’ll need:

 - A Netflix subscription